 Semantics

+version is an integer that specifies the version of this box.
+The value shall be set to 1, as the value of 0 has been deprecated.

 component_count indicates the number of components to which the non uniformity correction pattern applies.
 If this value is 0, the non uniformity correction applies to all components of the image.

 component_index indicates the index of the component listed in the associated ComponentDefinitionBox.